-Yes, we have an excellent track record… although I have not looked at it recently, I would peg it at 98.8%.
+Yes, we have an excellent track record… although I have not looked at it recently, I would peg it at high.

 There are many factors that affect our (or anyone’s) track record.
-To name a few:
+Here are but a few:

 – the stats on that record would change depending on any adjustments to our methodology.
 It changes slightly depending on market conditions, so we’re not always comparing the same thing.

 – depends what you consider ‘success’.
 Many outfits think that a 1 cent gain is success; we don’t.
-We believe success is what we determined in advance that we’re aiming for… 5%, 6%, 6 cents, whatever.
+We believe success is what we determined in advance that we are aiming for… 5%, 6%, 6 cents, whatever.

 – many traders do much better than us, and many do much worse.
 Your success is irrelevant of what we do.

 – sometimes ‘success’ can be a monetary loss.
 We may execute bad trades on purpose (on paper) to demonstrate repair techniques.
 When we cut a trade loose and turns out to be the right move, it’s a success.

 – we do not trade necessarily every day.
 After doing this for many years, we have no pressing need to earn income on a daily basis, especially as we also earn income from teaching.